-- 1. Animal records are to be kept on a computer system using the ARKS software, or Zoological Information Management System (ZIMS), and to be included on the global zoo animal database of Species360, by means of which information can be quickly retrieved. - 2.
-Alternatively, records may be kept by means of an established and globally recognised and accepted record system and maintained in relation to all individually recognised animals and groups of animals. - 3.
+- Animal records are to be kept on a computer system using the Zoological Information Management System (ZIMS), and to be included on the global zoo animal database of Species360, by means of which information can be quickly retrieved. - 2.
+Alternatively, records may be kept by means of an established and globally recognised and accepted record system, that is easily able to share data with ZIMS and that is and maintained in relation to all individually recognised animals and groups of animals.
+If a Member wishes to use an alternative record system, it shall request prior approval of the Council.
+The Council shall decide in its absolute discretion. - 3.
 Where animals are disposed of or die, the records to be kept in the appropriate recording system as described in Article 95. - 4.
-The records should provide the following information - a. the correct identification and scientific name; - b. the origin (i.e. whether wild or captive born, including identification of parents, where known, and previous location/s, if any); - c. the dates of entry into, and disposal from, the collection and to whom; - d. the date, or estimated date, of birth; - e. the sex of the animals (where known); - f. any distinctive markings, including tattoo or freeze brands etc.; - g. clinical data, including details of and dates when drugs, injections, and any other forms of treatment were given, and details of the health of the animal; - h. the date of death and the result of any post-mortem examination; - i. the reason, where an escape has taken place, or damage or injury has been caused to, or by, an animal to persons or property, for such escape, damage or injury and a summary of remedial measures taken to prevent recurrence of such incidents. - 5.
+The records should provide the following information: - a. the correct identification and scientific name; - b. the origin (i.e. whether wild or captive born, including identification of parents, where known, and previous location/s, if any); - c. the dates of entry into, and disposal from, the collection and to whom; - d. the date, or estimated date, of birth; - e. the sex of the animals (where known); - f. any distinctive markings, including tattoo or freeze brands etc.; - g. clinical data, including details of and dates when drugs, injections, and any other forms of treatment were given, and details of the health of the animal; - h. the date of death and the result of any post-mortem examination; - i. the reason, where an escape has taken place, or damage or injury has been caused to, or by, an animal to persons or property, for such escape, damage or injury and a summary of remedial measures taken to prevent recurrence of such incidents. - 5.
 In addition to the individual records, an annual stock list of all animals to be kept preferably in the form given below.
 (Estimated numbers should be available for all fish and invertebrate species). - a.
 Common and scientific names of the species - b.
 Total in the collection at 1 January - c.
 Number of arrivals into the collection from all sources during the year - d.
 Number of births into the collection during the year - e.
 Number which died within 30 days of birth - f.
 Number which died older than 30 days after birth/hatching - g.
 Number departed collection, including sales, breeding loans, etc. - h.
 Total remaining in the collection at 31 December